bkaradzic/GENie/docs/scripting-reference.md

 ---
 ### xcodescriptphases({{_cmd_, {_inputpaths_, ...}}})
-**XCode only**
+#### XCode only
 Adds a script phase to the generated XCode project file.
 One tag can contain several commands with different inputpaths.

 #### Arguments
 _cmd_ - The actual command to run.
-This can be a shell script file or direct shell code.
+(This can be a shell script file or direct shell code).
 _inputpaths_ - The paths passed to the command

 #### Examples